AE 78 : NX 9889 (Philip’s D&G Street Atlas 62)

 Braehead Farm: Retains a horse engine shed, now used for storage.

-Drumbreg Farm: Retains a detached horse engine shed building in some disrepair.
+Drumbreg Farm: Retains a detached horse engine mill building in some disrepair.

 SE.
 Drummuir Farm: A popular dairy ice cream maker.